Three-stage curriculum

 The last 10% of pretraining is not just “more of the same.”
 Learning rate has decayed far enough that weight updates are small and focused.
 Those small updates land predominantly on output-adjacent layers — the layers closest to the logits that determine what the model actually emits.

 The mechanism, concretely: SmolLM3 uses a WSD (warmup-stable-decay) schedule rather than a cosine.
-The LR stays flat at its peak (~3e-4) through stage 1, holds through stage 2, then decays linearly to near-zero across stage 3.
+The LR stays flat at its peak (2e-4) through stage 1, holds through stage 2, then decays linearly to near-zero across stage 3.
 Because the decay is linear and short, the total parameter update integrated over stage 3 is roughly the LR area under the curve — a small fraction of the total training update budget.
 That small budget gets spent on whatever tokens you feed it.
-Hägele et al. 2024 (“Scaling Laws and Compute-Optimal Training Beyond Fixed Training Durations”) showed that the WSD schedule's decay phase is where most of the benchmark improvement lands — swap the decay-phase data from web to reasoning traces and you can gain several points on MMLU without any increase in total tokens.
+Hägele et al. 2024 (“Scaling Laws and Compute-Optimal Training Beyond Fixed Training Durations”) established that the WSD cooldown phase is a predictable, well-scaling alternative to cosine.
+Hu et al. 2024 (MiniCPM) and the SmolLM3 team then showed the practical move: swapping the cooldown data toward higher-quality math, code, and reasoning lifts downstream benchmarks several points without increasing total tokens.
 The annealing stage is, effectively, a free extra training run in a different distribution.

 Feed those layers reasoning traces and the model learns to produce reasoning traces.
 Feed them instruction-formatted dialogue and the model learns to answer instructions.
 Feed them junk and junk gets burned into the output.
 This is why you can sometimes get a surprisingly instruction-following base model out of SmolLM3 — part of the instruction signal is baked into pretraining itself.